ecohealthalliance/grits-deploy-ansible/README.md

 ansible-playbook site.yml --vault-password-file ~/.grits_vault_password --private-key ~/.keys/grits-dev.pem
 ```

+For production deployments user prod-playbook.yml instead of site.yml.

 Ansible can also provision new instances, however we haven't used this feature yet.

 Helpful links: